Measured Progress Special Ed Portfolio Scoring:

 The application asks if you have read several official MCAS documents.
 These are available on the web at:

-Here is a link to an official explanation of how the scoring process works, dealing mostly with the mechanics of the paperwork.
-This appears to be a PowerPoint file from the training phase of the 2006-2007 scoring project.
+Here is a link to an official explanation of how the scoring process works, dealing mostly with the mechanics of the paperwork:

-Finally, here is a link to very brief official introduction to the Alt-MCAS exam (once again, in both PDF and PowerPoint versions):
+Finally, here is a link to a very brief official introduction to the Alt-MCAS exam:

 It is also worth noting that current-status Massachusetts teachers are not eligible (for contractual reasons) to be hired as regular Measured Progress test scorers.